filecoin-project/specs-actors/docs/post-mortem-jan-21.md

 *   Simple fuzz testing isn’t helpful; the bug required building up enough state to terminate multiple sectors.
 *   Randomisation over high level agent behaviour could have exercised this (in combination with a golden/expectation file).
 *   We’re not aware of anything other than map iteration that could be non-deterministic, but something could be introduced later.
+    * We explicitly lint against map iteration so introducing map iteration without explicitly indicating an exception will raise a flag.
+The issue here was that we mae a mistake while implementing a pathway that we explicitly indicated as an exception.
 *   **Recommendation**: introduce a golden file (or trace, or other determinism check) to unit, scenario and agent tests.
 *   **Recommendation**: expand agent-based testing to range over possible actor behaviours (in combination with golden file).